Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Introduction

 Initial developments on HMMs have been made in a parametric framework, which considers that the emission distributions belong to some given parametric distribution family.
 Considering the order of the HMM as known, the existing literature provides the parameter identifiability \citep{petrie1969probabilistic}, the algorithm for assessing the maximum likelihood estimator (MLE; \citet{baum1970maximization}), the consistency of the MLE \citep{leroux1992consistent} and its asymptotic normality \citep{bickel1998asymptotic}.
 The identification of the order is more challenging and represents a difficult task, mainly because of a loss of identifiability of the model parameters when the order is overestimated.
 The standard assumptions used to control the likelihood ratio test statistics, are thus not satisfied when the order is overestimated.
 For instance, \citet{gassiat2000likelihood} show that this statistic can diverge even for bounded parameters.
 Note that this issue already appears when estimating the number of components in parametric finite mixture models \citep{ciuperca2002likelihood}.
-Therefore, homogeneous tests can be built by extending the homogeneous tests based on quasi-likelihood and developed under the independence assumption \citep{holzmann2016testing}.
-General order estimation can be achieved by penalized likelihood approaches \citep{volant2014hidden} or cross-validation approaches \citep{celeux2008selecting}.
+Therefore, the order of parametric HMMs can be estimated by homogeneous tests \citep{holzmann2016testing}, penalized likelihood approaches \citep{volant2014hidden} or cross-validation approaches \citep{celeux2008selecting}.
 Using tools from information theory, \citet{gassiat2003optimal} have shown the strong consistency of the estimator of the order obtained by penalized maximum likelihood.
 Moreover, Bayesian approaches can be used by penalizing the likelihood and thus avoiding the issues due to the lack of identifiability of the parameters when the order is overestimated \citep{gassiat2014posterior}.
 Alternatively, \citet{robert2000bayesian} propose a Bayesian inference of the order $L$ through a reversible jump Markov Chain Monte Carlo method (MCMC).
 In \citet{chopin2007inference}, the author also proposes a Bayesian strategy based on sequential Monte Carlo filter and MCMC.
 However, all these approaches consider parametric emission distributions but it is not always possible to restrict the model to such a convenient finite-dimensional space.
 Moreover they provide biased results when their parametric assumptions are violated.
 In such cases, non-parametric approaches can be used to model the emission distributions.